mgcaret/of816/docs/forth_dictionary.md

 ## :TEMP

 _( -- colon-sys )_ Create a temporary anonymous colon definition and enter compiling state.
-The temporary definition is executed immediately after ;
+The temporary definition is executed immediately after ;.

 ## ;

 - Immediate.
 - Compile-only.

-_( colon-sys -- )_ consume colon-sys and enter interpretation state, ending the current definition.
+_( colon-sys -- )_ Consume colon-sys and enter interpretation state, ending the current definition.
 If the definition was temporary, execute it.

 ## ;CODE